-Following the SP examination, requests for SP examination review (without rescoring) can be made at any time (SP educator will review performance with student).
-See STUDENT REVIEW PROCESS policy for more details.
+Following the SP examination, requests for SP examination review (without rescoring) can be made at any time.
+See REVIEW OF SP ENCOUNTER VIDEO guideline for more details.

-Requests for SP examination regrade (i.e. rescoring) must be made within 10 calendar days of receiving the score report and can result in a grade increase or decrease depending on the re-evaluation.
-See STUDENT REGRADE PROCESS policy for more details.
+Requests for SP examination regrade (i.e. rescoring) must be made within 10 calendar days of receiving the score report, and can result in a grade increase or decrease depending on the re-evaluation.
+See CLINICAL PERFORMANCE EXAM RESCORING guideline for more details.
 Please note that a request for SP examination regrade is not equal to an official grievance or grade appeal for the course; see the POLICIES section of this document for more information regarding the Student Appeals and Grievances Policy (23.1.08).

-SP examination failures: All videos of failing student encounters are reviewed by an SP educator to confirm scoring accuracy prior to release of the score report.
-Students who are required to remediate the SP examination should contact their Clerkship Director and/or Student Affairs to initiate the retake of the SP examination.
-See SP EXAM FAILURE PROCESS policy for more details.
+SP examination failures: All videos of failing student encounters are reviewed by an SP Educator to confirm scoring accuracy prior to release of the score report.
+Students who are required to remediate the SP examination should contact their Clerkship Director and Student Affairs to initiate the retake of the SP examination.
+See CLINICAL PERFORMANCE EXAM FAILURE guideline for more details.
 Students are required to sit for the remedial SP examination within six months of the original test date.

-If you are a returning dual-degree program student or have been on leave of absence, please contact the Standardized Patient program to be reoriented to their procedures and to ensure that your log in information is correct
+If you are a returning dual-degree program student or have been on leave of absence, please contact the Standardized Patient program spprogram@bcm.edu to be reoriented to their procedures and to ensure that your log in information is correct.